zthurman/fizzpy/README.md

 * Valid solver inputs at this time are:
     -'euler', for a simple numerical solver using Euler's method
     -'ord2', for a second order Euler's method solver
-    -'rk4', for a fourth order Runge-Kutte solver
+    -'rk4', for a fourth order Runge-Kutta solver
-* Example syntax for solving the Hodgkin-Huxley model with default parameters using Runge-Kutte:
+* Example syntax for solving the Hodgkin-Huxley model with default parameters using Runge-Kutta:
     solutionArray = solutionGenerator('HH', 'rk4')
-* Stock project plotter can be used to generate time plot, phase plot or power spectrum, or can feed solution arrays into a custom plotter
+* Stock project plotter can be used to generate time plot, phase plot or power spectrum, using do_tplot,
+do_pplot or do_fftplot or solution arrays can be fed into a custom plotter

-## Punch List/Project Lifecycle Roadmap
+## Project Lifecycle Roadmap
 * [x] Try to extend collegiate senior project to more than one neuron model
 * [x] Determine that this is neato and that this should indeed be a thing
 * [x] Convert MatLab code to Python because $3000 is a big license fee after graduation and free is nice